The Ritz-Carlton, San Francisco

 Christmas dinner in San Francisco

 What is it?
 A buffet presentation with unlimited bubbly, live piano music and incredible city views.
-The Top of the Mark is the historic Intercontinental Mark Hopkins Hotel’s 19th floor penthouse restaurant, and executive chef Christian Luxton’s buffet sprawl includes a carving station, dim sum, signature mains, caviar and roe, a raw bar and an array of salads, sides, breads and desserts.
+The Top of the Mark is the historic Intercontinental Mark Hopkins Hotel’s 19th-floor penthouse restaurant, and executive chef Christian Luxton’s buffet sprawl includes a carving station, dim sum, signature mains, caviar and roe, a raw bar, and an array of salads, sides, breads, and desserts.
 No one will go hungry!
 Allow time for a photo opp with Santa in the lobby.

-Address: 999 California St.
+Address: 999 California St, San Francisco, CA 94108

-Christmas hours: This year there are four seatings: 10:30am, 11am, 3:30pm and 4pm.
+Christmas hours: Dec 25, seatings at 10:30am, 11am, 3:30pm and 4pm.

 Expect to pay: $225 per person, $85 per child aged 4-12.

-Address: 360 Jessie St.
+Address: 360 Jessie St, San Francisco, CA 94103

-Christmas hours: 11am–3pm lunch; 3:30pm–7:15pm dinner.
+Christmas hours: 11am–3pm, 3:30pm–7:15pm

 Expect to pay: $150 per person.
 Children aged 12 and under receive a special two-course children’s menu for $50.